Appointment in London: Production

 The film was made with the co-operation of Bomber Harris.

-The music was also written by Wooldridge and performed by the Philharmonia Orchestra under his conduction.
+The music was also written by Wooldridge and performed by the Philharmonia Orchestra under his conducting.

 Australian actor Peter Finch was originally to play an Australian character, "Bill Brown".
 When Finch had to withdraw, due to other commitments, he recommended fellow Australian Bill Kerr, who received the part.
 Kerr also later played a real, celebrated Australian Lancaster pilot, H. B. "Micky" Martin, in The Dambusters.
 Another Australian, Don Sharp, had a small role.

 Reception

 Featuring the use of the wartime Avro Lancaster bomber, because of the aerial scenes, Appointment in London was considered a "realistic, well-done story of RAF Bomber Command in the dark days of 1943."
-Other contemporary reviews in 1953, focused on the action; The Spectator noted, "sequences rock the heart with glory the terror of it all" and the Daily Mail enthused, "The Lancaster bomber raid which climaxes the film is just about the best treatment of this subject I have seen."
+Other contemporary reviews in 1953 focused on the action; The Spectator noted, "sequences rock the heart with glory the terror of it all" and the Daily Mail enthused, "The Lancaster bomber raid which climaxes the film is just about the best treatment of this subject I have seen."
 The fairly staid plot, nonetheless, was also described as a "run-of-the-mill" story.

+Box office

 Despite the British interest during the postwar period in films that chronicled the Second World War, the box office was not strong, and Wooldridge considered it a "dud".

+The film was very popular in Australia.